cdcapano/epsie/docs/install.rst

 +++++++++++++

 EPSIE requires Python 3.6 or later.
-The number of required dependencies for EPSIE is purposely kept small, to make it light weight.
+The number of required dependencies for EPSIE is purposely kept to a minimum, to make for a light weight, quick to install package.
 You can find the required packages in the ``requirements.txt`` file.
 If you are installing from source, these can be installed via pip with:

 .. code-block:: bash